hamidreza-s/Queuesk/README.md

 Queuesk
 ======

 Queuesk (pronounce it like kiosk) is a lightweight priority task queue which can be used inside your Erlang application as a dependency.
-The order of executing tasks is based on their priority level.
+The order of executing tasks is based on their priority levels.
 Also you can set timeout and a number for retrying the tasks which would fail or crash when executing.
 Each queue's tasks can be durable or not durable after restart.

 Quick Start
 ----

 **Installation**

-On a machine with and installed Erlang/OTP R15 or newer, just clone this repo and go through following steps:
+On a machine with an installed Erlang/OTP R15 or newer, just clone this repo and go through following steps:

 ```bash
 $ git clone https://github.com/bisphone/Queuesk.git